bdougie/mouthpiece/README.md

 https://twitch/bdougieYO/chat

-This bot is powered by [ComfyJS](https://github.com/instafluff/ComfyJS#sending-chat-messages) to send chat messages with an OAUTH password for connecting to chat.
+This bot is powered by [ComfyJS](https://github.com/instafluff/ComfyJS#sending-chat-messages) to send chat messages with a [Twitch OAUTH](https://twitchapps.com/tmi/) password for connecting to chat.

 ## Setup